FailAcademy/learning/web-dev-foundation/_lessons/week-03/01b-wireframes.md

 Start by **sketching out wireframes on paper** for each of the three required breakpoints (for at least one page).

-Once you've completed paper sketches, select one of the recommended wireframing tools and **produce digital version of your wireframes** for each breakpoint.
+Once you've completed paper sketches, select one of the recommended wireframing tools and **produce a digital version of your wireframes** for each breakpoint.

 You are encouraged to **seek out some inspiration** from other well-designed responsive websites on how to re-layout the elements on your pages at the different breakpoints.
 Check out [Media Queries](http://mediaqueri.es/) and [Unmatched Style](http://unmatchedstyle.com/tag/responsive) for galleries of RWD case studies.